 Video of the Day

 The green belt is the fifth-level belt.
 This is the first intermediate belt.
 It can take one year up to several years to earn this belt, depending on the school and your learning pace.
-At this stage, you need to be able to demonstrate more complicated techniques than for your previous belts.
+At this stage, you'll learn more kicks and combinations, as well as variations of the hip throw.
 The green belt is also the first level where you begin to focus more on throws and less on ground work.

 The blue belt is the sixth-level belt in jujitsu and the second intermediate rank.
 You will continue to improve upon the skills you learned as a green belt, such as more advanced throws, escapes and engaging your opponent.

 The black belt is the highest rank in traditional jujitsu.
 Someone who possesses a black belt is considered an expert.
-Once you are at this stage, you likely will either spend the majority of your time competing or training others.
 The time it takes to earn a black belt in jujitsu depends on the school.
 Some schools are less strict and it is feasible you could be in a black belt in a few years if you work hard enough.
 But it could take you 10 years to earn a black belt at a school that is stricter.